DavidQiuChao/DavidQiuChao/README.md

 ### Hi there 👋

-✨Here are some ideas to get you started✨:
+✨Here are some information on me✨:

 - 🔭 I’m currently working on vehicle interior cabin vision system.
 - :car: I'm also interested in autopilot system.